raydouglass/xmltv-to-mxf/README.md

 ## Contact
 You can reach me at ray@raydouglass.com

-If you have a problem, please try running with the `--debug` flag then provide the xmltv file along with the log file (xmltvtomxf.log).
+If you have a problem, please try running with `java -Ddebug.logging=true -jar ...` then provide the xmltv file along with the log file (xmltvtomxf.log).